ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

 ## Applications

-Right now, this test harness is used for the new set of [TMC-CSP MID integration tests](https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-mid-integration/-/merge_requests/234), which use the test harness to test the subarray-related operations over the TMC (with a production CSP and emulated SDP and Dishes).
+Right now (September 2024), this test harness is used for the new set of [TMC-CSP MID integration tests](https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-mid-integration/-/merge_requests/234), which use the test harness to test the subarray-related operations over the TMC (with a production CSP and emulated SDP and Dishes).